Everything You Need to Know About Ad Extensions

 When to Use

 Use location extensions when you have a physical premise you want users to find, such as a retail location.
+These extensions can help drive foot traffic to your store.

 - You can add multiple addresses by linking your account to Google My Business and targeting your ads around your business addresses.

-- In order for location extensions to show, you must link your Google My Business account to your Google Ads account.
+- For location extensions to show, you must link your Google My Business account to your Google Ads account.

 Affiliate Location Extensions